 However, have you ever wondered what exactly is a dreamcatcher or how it works?
 Well, let us travel you to the religion and the wonderful stories of Native American Culture.

 The Spider Grandmother

 Also known as Asibikaashi, the Spider Grandmother is believed to protect the infants and all children of the Land.
-To honor Her and conjure her blessings, people in these lands created charms which have been evolved to what is widely known as dream catchers.
+To honor Her and conjure her blessings, people in these lands created charms that have evolved into what are widely known as dreamcatchers.

 As the tribes spread all around America, people believed that Asibikaashi was unable to effectively protect all her children.
 This is why people used these charms – or better portals of Asibikaashi from which she could extend her blessings and protective powers.

 Frances Theresa Densmore was an American anthropologist and ethnographer who noticed and researched these charms writing that ‘even infants were provided with protective charms.